null

 1. Pumpkin Puree: The simplest way to give your dog pumpkin is to serve plain pumpkin puree as a snack or mix it into their regular food.
 Pumpkin puree is a cheap, canned, pantry staple!

-2. Pumpkin Treats: Create homemade and vet-approved pumpkin treats using pumpkin puree, flour, and dog-safe peanut butter.
-Some recipes also call for egg, banana, carrot, and other delicious dog-safe ingredients!
+2. Pumpkin Treats: Create homemade, vet-approved treats with pumpkin puree, flour, and dog-safe peanut butter.
+Some recipes also call for eggs, bananas, carrots, and other delicious dog-safe ingredients!
+For a simple dog treat recipe, try combining pumpkin and peanut butter—dogs love these homemade pumpkin dog treats.

-3. Frozen Banana Pumpkin Bars: Combine pumpkin puree with mashed banana and set into an ice cube tray mold.
-Once frozen, pop out a delicious and cold frozen treat for your pup!
+3. Frozen Banana Pumpkin Bars: Combine pumpkin puree with mashed banana, then pour into an ice cube tray.
+Once frozen, pop out a delicious, cold treat for your pup!

 These treats are a fun way to reward your dog while providing them with a healthy alternative to toxic mainstream dog treats.